Two young sika deer in a forest. Seeing the bowing deer in Nara gives images like this.

 Bronze lanterns at Kasuga Taisha

-Stone lanterns lead our way to the most celebrated shrine in Nara; Kasuga Taisha.
-We strolled along the peaceful forest path to the striking red and white buildings.
 They were adorned with brass lanterns, and beautiful wisteria flowered in shades of purple and blue in the courtyard.
 Worship and wildlife coexisted harmoniously as the deer delicately stepped around and politely waited for food.

 Deer sauntered amongst the visitors along the way to the Todaiji Temple.
 It was perfect for capturing pictures of them in such a unique setting.
-Barriers prevented them entering certain areas such as the Big Buddha Hall.
-This tremendous black and white wooden building was impressively large, of course it needed to be to house one of the largest bronze Buddha statues in the world!
-It once claimed the title of being the biggest wooden building in the world.
-The building that stands there today was built in 1692 and is only two thirds the size of the original structure – it must have been ginormous!
+Barriers prevented them entering certain areas such as the Big Buddha Hall

 A large two storey black and white wooden building in a green park on a sunny day.

-The impressive Big Buddha Hall
+The impressive Big Buddha Hall, the deer aren't allowed in here.

-Whilst the deer didn’t disagree with a stroke on the back, they didn’t really want a fuss, they just wanted some food.
-Most of them seemed very calm and happy to bow for crackers.
-A couple did appear to have a mischievous glint in their eye though.
 There were plenty of warning signs with dramatic illustrations reminding us these wild animals can bite, kick, butt or knock people down.
 Thankfully we didn’t see any of these behaviours.

-You Will Deer-finitely See Some Deer
+You Will Definitely See Some Deer

 If you go to Nara Park in the hope of seeing some deer, you will not be disappointed.
 There are over 1000 deer in Nara, and they really do roam freely everywhere.